simonw/git-history/README.md

 The `file` command analyzes the history of an individual file.

-This assumes you have a JSON file that consists of an array of objects, and that has multiple versions stored away in the Git history, likely through [Git scraping](https://simonwillison.net/2020/Oct/9/git-scraping/).
+The command assumes you have a JSON file that consists of an array of objects, and that has multiple versions stored away in the Git history, likely through [Git scraping](https://simonwillison.net/2020/Oct/9/git-scraping/).

+(CSV and other formats are supported too, see below.)

 Most basic usage is: